 Metamaterials are a class of material with widely tunable optical properties and show promise for exotic applications such as negative refractive index materials.
-They are composed of materials with contrasting permittivity (ε) and permeability (μ) arranged in discrete periods below the diffraction limit.
-The material period should be much smaller than the wavelength (or wavelength range) of interest such that the impingent radiation experiences the effective material properties, and can be periodic in one-dimension (1D), two-dimensions (2D), or three-dimensions (3D) to offer control over the effective index of refraction anisotropically.
+They are materials with contrasting permittivity (ε) and permeability (μ) arranged in discrete periods below the diffraction limit.
+The material period should be much smaller than the wavelength (or wavelength range) of interest such that the impingent radiation experiences effective material properties and can be periodic in one-dimension (1D), two-dimensions (2D), or three-dimensions (3D) to offer control over the effective index of refraction anisotropically.

 The spectral emission of an Au thin film asymmetric split ring resonator metamaterial across the material surface boundary from flat gold to several microns into the ASR region.